 Does ILR expire when my BRP expires?

-No. Your BRP card has an expiry date but this does not affect your ILR.
-Your ILR status is held in the Home Office database and is now evidenced digitally through your UKVI account.
-Log in at gov.uk/view-prove-immigration-status to check your current digital status.
+No. The BRP card carries an expiry date but this has no bearing on ILR itself.
+ILR status is held in the Home Office database and is now evidenced digitally through a UKVI account.
+Current status can be confirmed at gov.uk/view-prove-immigration-status.

 How long can I spend abroad without losing my ILR?

-Under the current rules, your ILR will lapse if you spend two continuous years outside the UK without returning.
-A return trip to the UK generally resets the two-year clock.
-However, be aware that a pattern of very short visits with long absences may raise questions about whether the UK is genuinely your main home.
+Under the current rules, ILR lapses if the holder spends two continuous years outside the UK without returning.
+A return trip to the UK generally restarts the two-year period.
+However, a sustained pattern of very short visits with prolonged absences may give rise to questions about whether the UK remains the holder’s principal place of residence.

-Yes, in most cases — but you must apply for a Returning Resident visa from outside the UK before you travel.
-You will need to demonstrate that you maintained strong ties to the UK during your absence.
+In most cases yes, but a Returning Resident visa must be applied for from outside the UK before travelling.
+Evidence of strong ties to the UK maintained throughout the absence is required.
 There is no guarantee of success and the application requires careful preparation.
+Legal advice is recommended.

-Can the Home Office revoke my ILR without warning?
+Can the Home Office revoke ILR without prior notice?

-In most cases, the Home Office will notify you before revoking your ILR and give you an opportunity to respond.
-However, in national security cases or at the border, revocation can happen with very limited prior notice.
-If you receive any communication from the Home Office about your ILR, seek legal advice immediately.
+In most cases, notice is provided before revocation and an opportunity to respond is given.
+However, in national security cases or at the border, revocation may occur with very limited prior notice.
+Any communication from the Home Office concerning ILR should be treated as a matter requiring immediate legal advice.

 I have a criminal conviction.
 Will my ILR be revoked?

 Not automatically.
-The Home Office considers a range of factors including the nature and seriousness of the offence, the sentence imposed, your length of residence in the UK, and your family ties.
-A sentence of 12 months or more triggers mandatory consideration of deportation, but even then there is a right of appeal.
-You should seek legal advice as early as possible — ideally before sentencing — if you hold ILR and are involved in criminal proceedings.
+The Home Office considers a range of factors including the nature and seriousness of the offence, the sentence imposed, the length of UK residence, and family ties.
+A custodial sentence of 12 months or more triggers mandatory consideration of deportation, but rights of appeal exist.
+Legal advice should be sought as early as possible — ideally before sentencing — by any ILR holder involved in criminal proceedings.

 Does the proposed new legislation affect me?

-The Border Security, Asylum and Immigration Bill proposes new powers that could allow the Home Office to revoke ILR where a person has spent more than five years outside the UK in a ten-year period.
+The Border Security, Asylum and Immigration Bill proposes new powers that could allow revocation of ILR where a person has spent more than five years outside the UK in a ten-year period.
 This is not yet law.
-Monitor the progress of the Bill and seek advice if your travel pattern might be affected by the proposed new test.
+ILR holders with significant overseas travel should monitor the Bill’s progress and seek advice if their travel pattern might be affected.

 I hold Settled Status, not ILR.
 Do the same rules apply?

-No. Settled Status holders benefit from more generous absence rules (five years rather than two) and from the proportionality protections of the UK–EU Withdrawal Agreement.
+No. Settled Status holders benefit from more generous absence rules — five continuous years abroad rather than two — and from the proportionality protections of the UK–EU Withdrawal Agreement.
 See our guide on ILR vs Settled Status for a full comparison.

-When can I apply for British citizenship after getting ILR?
+When can I apply for British citizenship after receiving ILR?

-In most cases, you can apply for naturalisation 12 months after your ILR is granted, provided you also meet the residence and good character requirements.
-If you are married to a British national, there is no minimum period of ILR required before you can apply.
-See our ILR application guide for more on the processing times and fees involved.
+In most cases, naturalisation is available 12 months after ILR is granted, provided the residence and good character requirements are also met.
+Those married to a British national may apply without any minimum ILR holding period.
+See our guide on ILR processing times for further information.

 A Note on Upcoming Legislative Changes

-As of May 2026, the Border Security, Asylum and Immigration Bill is progressing through Parliament.
-In addition to the new absence ground described above, the Bill contains other provisions that may affect ILR holders, including proposed changes to the revocation framework and new powers to remove people whose presence is deemed not conducive to the public good.
-This article will be updated as the Bill progresses and further guidance is issued by the Home Office.
+As at May 2026, the Border Security, Asylum and Immigration Bill is progressing through Parliament.
+In addition to the proposed new absence ground described above, the Bill contains further provisions that may affect ILR holders, including proposed changes to the revocation framework and new powers relating to individuals whose presence is deemed not conducive to the public good.
+This article will be updated as the Bill progresses and further guidance is published by the Home Office.

 How Kenton Solicitors Can Help

-Kenton Solicitors is a Law Society-accredited firm based in Harrow, London.
-We have over 20 years of experience in UK immigration law and advise clients across all aspects of ILR, settlement, and naturalisation.
+Kenton Solicitors is a Law Society-accredited firm based in Harrow, London, with over 20 years of experience in UK immigration law.
+Our immigration team advises clients across all aspects of ILR, settlement, and naturalisation.

-This article is intended for general informational purposes and does not constitute legal advice.
+This article is intended for general information only and does not constitute legal advice.
 Immigration law is subject to change.
-The information in this article reflects the position as of May 2026, including the current status of the Border Security, Asylum and Immigration Bill.
-Please contact us for advice specific to your circumstances.
+The information in this article reflects the position as at May 2026, including the current status of the Border Security, Asylum and Immigration Bill.
+For advice specific to your circumstances, please contact a regulated immigration solicitor.

 Categories: Immigration